If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 However, depending on the quality of fish where you live, eating that much could be a challenge.

-Unless you are willing to eat a lot of fish, take a fish oil supplement instead.
+Unless you are willing to regularly eat cold-water, fatty fish, it’s recommended that you take a fish oil supplement.

-When healthy adults with winter blues were given 400 to 800 International Units (IU) of vitamin D, their mood improved considerably.
-(17)
+When healthy adults with winter blues were given 10 to 20 mcg (400 to 800 IU) of vitamin D, their mood improved considerably.

-Tryptophan is an amino acid that’s the precursor of the happiness brain chemical serotonin.
+Tryptophan is an amino acid that’s the precursor of happiness-boosting serotonin.

 One of the most common treatments for seasonal depression is light therapy (which we’ll discuss shortly).